 How do you define successful marketing?
-Creativity that earns gasps and applause from the finance team may seem like a good sign.
+The finance team’s creativity that earns gasps and applause may seem like a good sign.
 Still, the only definitive indicator of effective marketing is your audience.
 Marketing to the wrong audience bleeds resources.

 Outbound marketing often ends up targeting the cold audience – sometimes the wrong audience – or even only a fraction of your potential audience size.
 Inbound marketing is the way to connect with all those seeking your solution or services.